caravan-bitcoin/caravan/apps/coordinator/README.md

 sudo apt install nginx
 ```

-Copy the server conifiguration file, `bitcoind.proxy`, to the appropriate location with the following
+Copy the server configuration file, `bitcoind.proxy`, to the appropriate location with the following
 commands.
 Note, these commands assume that you are in the base `caravan` directory.
 An example configuration
-file is included with the `caravan` source code called `bitcoind.proxy` which will, by defualt, enable a mainnet
+file is included with the `caravan` source code called `bitcoind.proxy` which will, by default, enable a mainnet
 proxy.
 The testnet proxy is included, but is commented out.

 ```bash